naorlivne/dcos-docs/1.9/installing/cloud/aws/basic.md

 Depending on the DC/OS services that you install, you might have to modify the DC/OS templates to suit your needs.
 For more information, see [Scaling the DC/OS cluster in AWS][1].

 **Prerequisite:**
-You must have an AWS EC2 Key Pair for the same region as your cluster.
+You must have an AWS EC2 key pair for the same region as your cluster.
 Key pairs cannot be shared across regions.
 The AWS key pair uses public-key cryptography to provide secure login to your AWS cluster.
-For more information about creating an AWS EC2 Key Pair, see the <a href="http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html#having-ec2-create-your-key-pair" target="_blank">documentation</a>.
+For more information about creating an AWS EC2 key pair, see the <a href="http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html#having-ec2-create-your-key-pair" target="_blank">documentation</a>.

 1. Launch the <a href="https://downloads.dcos.io/dcos/EarlyAccess/aws.html" target="_blank">DC/OS template</a> on CloudFormation and select the region and number of masters (1 or 3).
 You must have a key pair for your selected region.